RISC-V ALE Exercise Book

 Figure 6.2.1: Satellites' Positions on the Plane

 To simplify the exercise, it is assumed that satellite A is placed at the origin of the cartesian plane (0, 0), while B and C are positioned at (0, YB) and (XC, 0), respectively.
-The satellites continuously send messages with a timestamp via waves that propagate in all directions at a speed of 3 x 108 m/s.
-At a given time TR, you receive a message from each satellite containing the timestamps TA, TB and TC.
+The satellites continuously send messages with a timestamp, which marks when the message was sent, via waves that propagate in all directions at a speed of 3 x 108 m/s.
+At a given time TR, you receive a message from each satellite containing the timestamps TA, TB, and TC.
 Assuming that all clocks are perfectly synchronized, print your coordinates (x, y) in the cartesian plane.
 Note that the formulation used in this exercise is not realistic.

 Input